codexu/note-gen/guide/file_format_support.md

-# File Format Support in NoteGen
+# Comprehensive File Format Support in NoteGen

 ## 1. Introduction

-This document outlines the architectural approach for adding support for various file formats (e.g., `.txt`, `.json`) within the NoteGen application.
-The goal is to create a flexible and extensible system that allows for seamless integration of new file types with minimal changes to the core application logic.
+This document details the new, centralized file handling architecture within the NoteGen application.
+This robust system is designed to provide comprehensive support for various file formats, including the recently added `.txt` format, and is built for future extensibility.
+The primary goal is to enable seamless integration of new file types with minimal changes to the core application logic, ensuring a future-proof and adaptable system.

 ## 2. Core Concept: FileHandler Interface